 Open-looped programs are great for franchisees and businesses that are quite big and diverse.
 This way you can offer gift cards that can be used across your brands instead of just one physical location.

 Do gift cards have transaction fees?

-Well… That depends on the type of gift card you support.
-Open-loop cards can, but they typically have the lowest possible rates offered by the card association (VISA, Mastercard, etc.), and closed-loop cards only have the normal fees that occur when a customer purchases the card.
+Depends on the type of gift card you support.
+Open-loop cards can, but they typically have the lowest possible rates offered by the card association (Visa, Mastercard, etc.), and closed-loop cards only have the normal fees that occur when a customer purchases the card.

 The bottom line?
 Not really.
 And the fees you do incur are vastly outweighed by the benefits of selling gift cards.